winhowes/AuthTranslator/README.md

    - **integrations**: Defines proxy routes, rate limits and authentication methods.
-Secret references use the `env:` or KMS-prefixed formats described below.
+Secret references use the `env:`, `file:` or KMS-prefixed formats described below.
    - **google_oidc**: Outgoing auth plugin that retrieves an ID token from the GCP metadata server and sets it in the `Authorization` header for backend requests.
 The incoming variant validates Google ID tokens against a configured audience.
    - **jwt**: Validates generic JWTs using provided keys and can attach tokens on outgoing requests.
    - **mtls**: Requires a verified client certificate and optional subject match, and accepts outbound certificate configuration.